-The term Career/Academic counseling refers to the support of a student's academic, emotional well-being and career awareness development.
+The term career/academic counseling refers to the support of a student's academic advising and career awareness development.

-Concentrator
+CTE Concentrator

-Secondary CTE concentrators will be calculated using the number of CTE participating students who earn credit in at least 2 sequenced courses in a single, approved CTE program of study of secondary courses.
+Secondary CTE concentrators will be calculated using the number of CTE participating students who earn credit in at least two sequenced courses in a single, approved CTE program of study of secondary courses.